Welcome to OPAL-RT’s Knowledge Base

 Third, define if there is an extra file that needs to be linked to that project too.

-These are the only modifications required to the script before running it.
+These are the only modifications required to be made to the script before running it.

 The script is composed of four functions:

 The main script in itself is quite simple:

 1- Create a new project using the NewProjectWrapper function